-Black Friday and Cyber Monday have arrived, but are you prepared for Giving Tuesday?
+Black Friday and Cyber Monday are here, but have you thought about Giving Tuesday?

 We at the Choroideremia Research Foundation Canada hope you will consider making a much-needed donation to the CRFC this Tuesday.
-There has been amazing progress in the search for a CHM cure over the last few years, with significant advances in the UK, the US, and soon in Canada at the University of Alberta.
+There has been amazing progress in the search for a CHM cure over the last few years, with significant advances in the UK, the US, and now Canada, which has begun human trials this year at the University of Alberta.
 The gene replacement therapy trial at U of A is funded in part by the CRFC.
-But even once the clinical phase of the trial begins, there will be much work still to do, and we need your help and generosity to get it done.
+But even with the clinical phase of the trial beginning, there will be much work still to do, and we need your help and generosity to get it done.

 Thank you and Happy Holidays from the CRFC!